www.sillybeliefs.com

 Of course if people want to live under silly and oppressive laws then so be it.
 The problem arises when people are forced to obey these laws, under threat of torture and death.
 If you are born a Muslim and you choose to give up your religion or convert to another, what's know as apostasy, then the punishment, under sharia law, is death.
 If someone, Muslim or non-Muslim, said something that caused you to reject Islam, then they also must be killed.
 Sharia law doesn't just have consequences for Muslims.
 Once sharia law is in place then everyone — Muslim, Christian, Hindu, Buddhist and atheist alike — can suffer its consequences.
 Admittedly most sharia law applies only to Muslims, but in areas where non-Muslims can be held accountable, the punishments are often extreme and brutal, from loss of liberty to torture and death.
 Think of the loss of life that resulted from the recent Muslim protests over the publication of cartoons of the prophet Mohammed.
 Muslims tried to force their requirements under sharia law onto the rest of the world.
 Sharia or Islamic law must never be allowed to become part of our legal system.
 If it were allowed a foothold then it would increase bit by bit until suddenly we would realise that it had changed from silly and mundane rules affecting only Muslims to brutal and authoritarian laws oppressing us all.

-Posted by the 'Silly Beliefs' Team, 10 Feb, 2008 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 10 Feb, 2008 ~ Add a Comment Send to a Friend

 Comments: